linuxdeepin/dde-file-manager/README.md

 1. Make sure you have installed all dependencies.

-_Package name may be different between distros, if dde-file-manager is available from your distro, check the packaging script delivered from your distro is a better idea._
+_Package name may differ across distros.
+If dde-file-manager is available from your distro, refer to the packaging script shipped with your distro._

-Assume you are using [Deepin](https://distrowatch.com/table.php?distribution=deepin) or other debian-based distro which got dde-file-manager delivered:
+Assuming you are using [Deepin](https://distrowatch.com/table.php?distribution=deepin) or other debian-based distros that ship with dde-file-manager:

 ``` shell
 $ apt build-dep dde-file-manager